CreatorVee/ai-image-uploader/README.md

 # Cloud Image Uploader– Cloud DevOps Project

+> ⚠️ **Project Naming Notice**
+>
+> This repository was initially created as **ai-image-uploader** during early development.
+> As the project evolved, it became a **cloud-native image upload API focused on DevOps and Azure**.
+>
+> Some references (folder names, images, commits) may still use the original name.
+> The current project name is **Cloud Image Uploader**.

 ## Project Overview

-Cloud Image Uploader is a **cloud-native image upload API** built with Node.js and deployed on Azure.
+Cloud Image Uploader is a **cloud-native image upload API** built with **Node.js** and deployed on **Azure Container Apps**.

-The application allows users to upload image files through a web UI or REST API.
-Uploaded images are securely stored in **Azure Blob Storage**, using **Managed Identity** for authentication — no secrets or keys stored in code.
+Users upload images via a REST API.
+Images are stored in **Azure Blob Storage**, with authentication using **Azure Managed Identity** — no secrets or keys in code.

-The project focuses on **real DevOps practices**, including containerization, infrastructure as code, CI/CD automation, and secure cloud deployments.
+This project demonstrates **real-world DevOps practices**:
+- Containerization with Docker
+- Infrastructure as Code with Terraform
+- CI/CD automation with GitHub Actions
+- Secure Azure deployments
+- Managed Identity for cloud storage

+This simulates how production APIs are built, deployed, and maintained.

+---

+### Runtime Flow (After Deployment)

+1. User sends an image upload request to the API endpoint
+2. API runs inside Azure Container Apps
+3. Application authenticates to Azure Blob Storage using Managed Identity
+4. Image is stored securely in Azure Blob Storage

+The CI/CD pipeline only builds and deploys the application — it doesn't run during normal operation.

 ---

 Tech Stack

 CLICK ON THE DIFFERENT TECH BADGES TO SEE HOW I USED THE TOOLS IN THIS PROJECT